 How to apply:

-Ottawa Riverkeeper operates in both Quebec and Ontario, in French and English, and is dedicated to working with youth from the diverse communities within our watershed.
-We encourage those located outside the National Capital Region to apply.
+Ottawa Riverkeeper operates throughout the Ottawa River watershed, on the Quebec and Ontario sides of the river, and in both French and English.
+We are dedicated to working with youth from the diverse communities within this region.
+We encourage youth from the Ottawa River watershed who live outside the National Capital Region to apply.

 - February 18th, 2020: Cohort 1Youth Water Leaders co-created a Species-at-Risk Memory Game that is now available in our Learning Library.
 Did you know you can borrow resources from our Learning Library?